 A Master’s of Arts in School Counseling from Clark Atlanta University satisfies the requirements for certification from the State of Georgia.
 This highly competitive program has a curriculum that meets all of the standards set by CACREP and the Georgia Professional Standards Commission.

 University of Southern California – Los Angeles, CA

-Undoubtedly, the most competitive program on our list, USC’s Rossier School of Education, is a top-notch institution for educators, administrators, and counselors.
-The Master of Education in Educational Counseling degree from USC prepares students to assist college-age students with post-secondary education challenges.
-Also, Rossier has a Master of Education in Educational Counseling program for individuals interested in academic counseling at colleges and universities.
+Undoubtedly, the most competitive program on our list, the USC Rossier School of Education, is a top-notch institution for educators, administrators, and counselors.
+The Master of Education in School Counseling online degree from USC prepares students to become school counselors in K–12 settings.
+Also, USC Rossier has a Master of Education in Educational Counseling program for individuals interested in academic counseling at colleges and universities.

 Several factors go into deciding which graduate school will be right for you.
 To help make your decision easier we collected the data on yearly tuition (in-state/exclusive of fees) and acceptance rates.
 A point system was attributed based on a scale of 1-15 and each school received an overall score based on those points and was then ranked accordingly.

 We welcome representatives from any of the schools listed above to contact us with corrections or inquiries.
 Also, if you’re representing a school and would like the school or a particular program reviewed please reach out to us as well.